CAVE: Cerebral Artery-Vein Segmentation in Digital Subtraction Angiography: Methods

 \subsection{Spatial learning}

-The proposed \method~(Fig.~\ref{fig:architecture}) employs a U-Net architecture for spatial encoding and decoding of DSA frames, which comprises four down layers (yellow boxes) and four up layers (green boxes).
+The proposed \method{} (Figure~\ref{fig:architecture}) employs a UNet-like architecture for spatial encoding and decoding of DSA frames, which comprises five down layers (yellow boxes) and five up layers (green boxes).
 Each layer utilizes double-convolution blocks with instance normalization and ReLU activation.
 Max pooling and bilinear upsampling are utilized for the contracting and expanding path respectively.
-The number of feature channels starts from 64 and doubles after each max pooling and halves after each bilinear upsampling operation.
-In this architecture, all frames of the DSA series share the same down block for feature extraction, thereby avoiding an exponential increase in training parameters.
+The number of feature channels starts from 64 and doubles after each max pooling to offset spatial information loss and halves after each bilinear upsampling operation to reconstruct spatial resolution.
+In Figure~\ref{fig:architecture}, it is only for illustration purposes that the down blocks appear to be replicated.
+In practice, all frames of the DSA series share the same down block for feature extraction, thereby avoiding an exponential increase in training parameters.